iamnotbobby/Lethal-Company-Modpack/README.md

 # Lethal Company Modpack

-This Windows powershell script installs BepInEx dependency by default and installs any other mods (Thunderstore) you specify with the given format.
+This Windows powershell script installs BepInEx dependency by default and installs any other Thunderstore mods/modpacks you specify with the given format.

 Initially, this was made to ease the additional installation of additional mods for [Lethalize](https://github.com/KrystilizeNevaDies/Lethalize) for my friends as an alternative towards a mod manager, but feel free to use it if you'd like.

-## Installing/Modifying
+## Installing Singular Mod(s)

-In order to install, you must modify the script to your liking.
+In order to install a mod, you must modify the script to your liking.
 Below is the given format.
 ```
-powershell -nop -ExecutionPolicy Bypass -c "Invoke-Command -ScriptBlock ([scriptblock]::Create([System.Text.Encoding]::UTF8.GetString((New-Object Net.WebClient).DownloadData('https://github.com/returnkirbo/Lethal-Company-Modpack/releases/download/release/Install-Modpack.ps1')))) -ArgumentList @( `
+powershell -nop -ExecutionPolicy Bypass -c "Invoke-Command -ScriptBlock ([scriptblock]::Create([System.Text.Encoding]::UTF8.GetString((New-Object Net.WebClient).DownloadData('https://raw.githubusercontent.com/returnkirbo/Lethal-Company-Modpack/main/Install-Modpack.ps1')))) -ArgumentList @( `
     '-authorName/modName','versionNumber', `
     '-authorName/modName','versionNumber')"
 ```